-Secretary of Defense Environmental Award Category Environmental Excellence in Small Program Weapon System Acquisition-Individual/Team
+Tab F1 Secretary of Defense Environmental Award Category Environmental Excellence in Weapon System Acquisition- Large Program

-Eligibility: Presented to any individual or team that is part of an acquisition program of record in Acquisition Category II or III (or IV, as applicable), which has established an environment, safety, and occupational health (ESOH) effort.
+Eligibility: Presented to any individual or team that is part of an acquisition program of record in Acquisition Category I (as defined in DoD Instruction 5000.02, Operation of the Defense Acquisition System), making a significant contribution to an established environment, safety, and occupational health (ESOH) effort for that acquisition program.
 This ESOH effort shall have accomplished the following:

 - 1. Identified ESOH hazards. - 2.
-Documented the associated ESOH risks. - 3.
-Mitigated the associated risks through systems engineering. - 4.
-Accepted the ESOH risk at the appropriate management level for one or more systems acquisition programs. - 5.
-Established a partnership with the system's end users, receiving installations, and training locations and ensured NEPA and E.O.
+Used MIL-STD 882 or similar risk management process - 3.
+Documented the associated ESOH risks, and Programmatic (cost, schedule, performance) risks if applicable. - 4.
+Mitigated the associated risks, preferably through systems engineering. - 5.
+Accepted the ESOH risk at the appropriate management level for one or more systems acquisition programs. - 6.
+Established a partnership with the system's end users, receiving installations, and training locations and ensured National Environmental Policy Act (NEPA) and Executive Order (E.O.)
 12114 compliance requirements are addressed before the system is delivered.